23 Magnificent English Manor Houses

 What to expect when visiting English stately homes?

 Visiting English manor houses or stately homes is a wonderful step back in time to see how the “other half lived”.
-These stately homes, in many cases, are still private residences and so some areas are off-limits to the public.
+These English stately homes, in many cases, are still private residences and so some areas are off-limits to the public.

-Most of the English Manor Houses have facilities for parking, access for wheelchair users, there are small cafes or Michelin starred restaurants on site.
+Most of these English Manor Houses have facilities for parking, access for wheelchair users, there are small cafes or Michelin starred restaurants on site.
 Gift Shops and special exhibits including private art collections, sculptures and museums are often a part of the estate.

 Bletchley Manor within Bletchley Park, for example, was turned into a home for the code breakers during WWII.
 This is now a memorial to Alan Turing the famous codebreaker and all the secret work done by the men and women of WWII to defeat the Germans.
 The Park is also home to the National Museum of Computing.